-- The applicant is the individual owner, the name of corporation or limited liability company (LLC), head of the state-operated agency, or the superintendent of the school district.
-The individual owner, president of the corporation, managing member of the LLC, head of the state-operated agency, or the superintendent of the school district must sign the application in section G or provide written authorization allowing the designated representative to sign. - The "facility" is the legal name by which the center will be known. - The "designated representative" means the person who has been assigned by the licensee, organization, corporation, entity, LLC, school district, or State agency to act on his, her, or its behalf and granted authority over program operations and to represent him, her, or it in dealings with OCCL.
-This person may sign the application with written authorization from the applicant. - The "entity" is the corporation, LLC, state agency, or school that is responsible for and has authority over the operation of the center.
+- The applicant is the individual owner, the name of corporation or limited liability company (LLC), the name of the organization, the state-operated agency, or the name of the school or school district.
+The individual owner, president of the corporation, managing member of the LLC, head of the organization, head of the state-operated agency, the principal of the school, or the superintendent of the school district must sign the application in section G or provide written authorization allowing the designated representative to sign. - The "facility name" is the legal name by which the center will be known. - The "designated representative" means the person who has been assigned by the applicant or licensee to act on the applicant's or licensee's behalf and granted authority over program operations and to represent the applicant or licensee in dealings with OCCL.
+This person may sign the application with written authorization from the applicant or licensee. - The "entity" is the corporation, LLC, organization, state agency, or school that is responsible for and has authority over the operation of the center.